Social class in the United States: Education

-In 2005, the vast majority of those with doctorate and professional degrees were among the nation's top 15% of income earners.
-Those with bachelor's degrees had incomes considerably above the national median while the median income for those with some college education remained near the national median.
-According to United States Census Bureau, 9% of persons aged 25 or older had a graduate degree, 27.9% had a bachelor's degree or more with 53% having attended college.

-With 85% of the population having graduated from high school, it becomes apparent that the average American does not have a college degree, but is likely to have attended college for some time and has graduated from high school.
-Overall, educational attainment serves as the perhaps most essential class feature of most Americans, being directly linked to income and occupation.
+Per the table below in this section, as of 2018 less than 40% of American adults over the age of 25 had a Bachelor's degree or higher.
+Although 90% of the population has graduated from high school, the average American does not have a college degree but has likely attended college for some time.
+Overall, educational attainment serves as an essential class feature of most Americans, being directly linked to income and occupation.

-Source: United States Census Bureau, 2005
+According to a 2024 Pew Research Center study, 47% of women and 37% men aged 25-34 had at least a bachelor's degree.
+In 2025, Axios reported that “The class divide among women in the workplace is widening.”
+It said that college-educated women triumphed in the work force in recent years.
+For women without a degree, the story was less rosy.

 Culture

 Broadly speaking, the United States aspires to be an egalitarian country with social mobility; the American Dream includes the idea from the Declaration of Independence that "all men are created equal" and have the "unalienable right" to "Life, Liberty and the pursuit of Happiness".
 The phrase "second-class citizen" has a strong negative connotation in national politics.

-In practice, socioeconomic mobility in the United States is relatively low compared to Nordic countries and Canada, and income inequality in the United States is relatively high.
+In practice, socioeconomic mobility in the United States is relatively low, compared to Nordic countries and Canada, and income inequality in the United States is relatively high.
 Educational attainment and income are strongly correlated, but relatively low funding for K-12 schools in poor neighborhoods raises concerns about a cycle of poverty.
 These apparent contradictions lead to divergent views on whether American society is divided into distinct classes or should be analyzed that way.

-In some American subcultures, people considered to be of a particular race, ethnicity, income range, educational background, religion, or gender are a significant majority; for example, hip-hop culture vs. preppy culture or fans of water polo vs. NASCAR.
-Other subcultures are relatively diverse.
+According to a 2021 study, in the United States, 50% of a father's income position is inherited by his son.
+In contrast, the amount in Norway and Canada is less than 20%.
+Moreover, in the U.S. 8% of children raised in the bottom 20% of the income distribution are able to climb to the top 20% as adults, while the figure in Denmark is nearly double at 15%.
+According to an academic study on why Americans overestimate class mobility, "research indicates that errors in social perception are driven by both informational factors—such as the lack of awareness of statistical information relevant to actual mobility trends—and motivational factors—the desire to believe that society is meritocratic."
+Americans are more inclined to believe in meritocracy out of the prospect that they will one day join the elite or upper class.
+Scholars have paralleled this belief to John Steinbeck's notable quote that "the poor see themselves not as an exploited proletariat but as temporarily embarrassed millionaires.”